26 Nov 2021, last revised 12 May 2022

-The two initials and no town location on the B. & N bottle reveal very little about this bottling works.
-Fortunately, the 1875 Michigan State Polk directory classified "Northey & Benny, Red Jacket" in Soda Water Manufacturers (1).
-This listing confirms that the B. & N bottle is a Copper Country bottle, and it also identified the people involved.
+The two initials and no town location on the B. & N bottle reveal very little about the bottling works.
+Fortunately, the 1875 Michigan State Polk directory listed "Northey & Benny, Red Jacket" in Soda Water Manufacturers (1).
+This listing identified the proprietors and confirmed that they were Copper Country bottlers.

 Peter Bennie previously had a partnership with Joseph Lloyd (see J. L & B).
-After they dissolved the partnership on 01 May 1872 (2), they each started to run their own soda-works ads, with Bennie's ad running from May 1872 to Jun 1874.
-Bennie evidently took the Red Jacket branch, while Lloyd took the Houghton, Hancock, and L'Anse branches (7).
+After the partnership dissolved on 01 May 1872 (2), they each ran their own ad, with Bennie's ad running from May 1872 to Jun 1874.
+Bennie evidently took the Red Jacket branch, while Lloyd took the Houghton, Hancock, and L'Anse branches (8).

 Newspaper notice - Apr 1874

 We could not find any ads for Bennie & Northey in the Portage Lake Mining Gazette or the Northwestern Mining Journal.
 The question was, who was Northey?
-The first thought was that he could have been Matthew Northey, since Matthew later had a bottling works in Houghton.
-But then it was discovered that the later firm of N. & J. consisted of brothers, Matthew and William Northey.
-It turns out, he was not William either.
+We first suspected that he might have been Matthew Northey, since Matthew later had a bottling works in Houghton.
+But then it was discovered that the later firm N. & J. consisted of brothers Matthew and William Northey.
+It turns out, however, that the partner to Bennie was neither Matthew nor William.
 Instead, "Henry Northy" was specified on the dissolution with "Peter Benney" (4).

 Newspaper notice - Mar 1878

-We found a marriage record for a "Peter Benie", who was born in Canada, resided in Red Jacket, worked as a merchant, and was married to Hellen A. Nette on 27 Oct 1875 at the age of 29 (3).
-Given that "Henry Northey" was a witness to the marriage (3), this was most likely the correct person.
-Curiously, though, we could not find any other genealogical information on Peter Bennie.
+We found a marriage record for a "Peter Benie", who was born in Canada, resided in Red Jacket, worked as a merchant, and married Hellen A. Nette on 27 Oct 1875 at the age of 29 (3).
+Given that "Henry Northey" was a witness to the marriage (3), this person was most likely the proprietor of the bottling works.
+Unfortunately, we could not find any other genealogical information on Peter Bennie.

 Given the information we found, B. & N started in 1874 or 1875, and ended in 1878.
-It is unknown how long Northey ran the bottling works alone after dissolving the partnership with Bennie.
-It is also unknown if the same bottling works then became Northey Bros. & James (see N. & J.).
+It is unknown how long Northey ran the bottling works after the partnership with Bennie dissolved.
+It is also unknown if the bottling works was then run by Northey Bros. & James (see N. & J.).

 - R. L. Polk & Co.
 1875.
 Michigan State Gazetteer and Business Directory 1875.
 The Tribune Printing Company.
 Detroit, MI.